kite-lang/kite/report/noter.md

 # Language design
 ## Functional paradigm
-HoF as central part of language.
+Functions as first-class citizens.
 All functions take one argument.
+No named functions, only lambdas bound to names.

 # Parsing